Tough Choices in Public Health

 “They are a little intimidated in the beginning,” says Ferrer of the class.
 “I push back on the students’ answers and I push back on the CEOs’ answers.
 Everybody participates in a very full way.”

-Robyn Breynaert ’19, who was paired with Destination: Home’s CEO, calls the program “probably the best experience of my college years.”
+Robyn Breynaert ’19, who was paired with Jennifer Loving, Destination: Home’s CEO, calls the program “probably the best experience of my college years.”
 The 21-year-old has also worked at Santa Clara Valley Medical Center and plans to work in a public health clinic in San Francisco after graduation.
 “When do you ever get the opportunity to sit down in a room with eight extremely powerful and influential people, and work with them like they are your peers?” she asks.

 The inspired discussion continues in the second track of the program, when the students work alongside the CEOs as full-time, paid interns during the summer.

-The eight-member executive roster in the first mentor group includes Jennifer Loving of Destination: Home; Jolene Smith, CEO of First 5 Santa Clara, which focuses on the healthy development of children prenatal through age 5; and Camille Llanes-Fontanilla, executive director of SOMOS Mayfair, an East San Jose nonprofit that supports low-income children, families, and neighbors living on the margins of society.
+The eight-member executive roster in the first mentor group included Jennifer Loving of Destination: Home; Jolene Smith, CEO of First 5 Santa Clara, which focuses on the healthy development of children prenatal through age 5; and Camille Llanes-Fontanilla, executive director of SOMOS Mayfair, an East San Jose nonprofit that supports low-income children, families, and neighbors living on the margins of society.

 A Chance to Learn About Yourself